See how easy it is to make Breakfast in a Bag over the campfire.

 Other times I just want to get something together without a lot of effort.
-That is where Breakfast in a Bag comes in.
+That is where this Brown Bag Breakfast comes in.

-Rather than cooking everything separately in a pan or on the griddle, I just stuff everything in a paper bag and cook it over the fire or coals.
+Rather than cooking everything separately in a pan or on the griddle, I just put everything in a paper bag and cook it over the fire or coals.

-I usually keep it simple, but you can add other things in it as you see fit.
-Below I show you how to make the simplest campfire breakfast in a bag.
+I usually keep it simple, but you can add other things to it as you see fit.
+Below I show you how to make this simple camping breakfast.

 For this camping recipe, will need bacon and eggs.
 We added cheese because I do not think you can ever get too much cheese!

 You start by putting bacon at the bottom of the bag.

 Then you add the eggs.
 You can also add salt and pepper or other spices.